whatsgood00/whatsgood00/README.md

 ---

 ### 🚀 Featured Projects
 - 🎧 **Pinguino** — intelligent platform for learning languages with AI
+- TodoList - cool easy and simple

 ---